GenPhyloProject/GenPhylo/cli_app/README.md

 python3 GenPhylo.py <tree.txt> L500 L1000 L10000 "[A,G,C,T]" <experiment_name>
 ```
 ⚠️ Note that in this case, sequence lengths are preceeded by an $L$.

+▶️ To get a quick overview of how to use GenPhylo, simply run the following command:

+python3 GenPhylo.py --help

+or

+python3 GenPhylo.py -h

+This will display a brief description of the program, including its features, available command-line arguments, and usage examples.